 - 9.13 The consolidated financial statements present financial information about the group as a single economic entity.
-In preparing consolidated financial statements, an entity shall: - (a) combine the financial statements of the parent and its subsidiaries line by line by adding together like items of assets, liabilities, equity, income and expenses; - (b) eliminate the carrying amount of the parent's investment in each subsidiary and the parent's portion of equity of each subsidiary; - (c) measure and present non-controlling interest in the profit or loss of consolidated subsidiaries for the reporting period separately from the interest of the owners of the parent; and - (d) measure and present non-controlling interest in the net assets of consolidated subsidiaries separately from the parent shareholders' equity in them.
-Noncontrolling interest in the net assets consists of: - (i) the amount of the non-controlling interest's share in the net amount of the identifiable assets, liabilities and contingent liabilities recognised and measured in accordance with Section 19 Business Combinations and Goodwill at the date of the original combination; and - (ii) the non-controlling interest's share of changes in equity since the date of the combination. - 9.14 The proportions of profit or loss and changes in equity allocated to the owners of the parent and to the non-controlling interest are determined on the basis of existing ownership interests and do not reflect the possible exercise or conversion of options or convertible instruments.
+In preparing consolidated financial statements, an entity shall: - combine the financial statements of the parent and its subsidiaries line by line by adding together like items of assets, liabilities, equity, income and expenses; - eliminate the carrying amount of the parent's investment in each subsidiary and the parent's portion of equity of each subsidiary; - measure and present non-controlling interest in the profit or loss of consolidated subsidiaries for the reporting period separately from the interest of the owners of the parent; and - measure and present non-controlling interest in the net assets of consolidated subsidiaries separately from the parent shareholders' equity in them.
+Non-controlling interest in the net assets consists of: - the non-controlling interest's share in the identifiable net assets (consisting of the identifiable assets, liabilities and contingent liabilities as recognised and measured in accordance with Section 19 Business Combinations and Goodwill, if any) at the date of the original combination; and - (ii) the non-controlling interest's share of changes in equity since the date of the combination or other acquisition. - 9.14 The proportions of profit or loss and changes in equity allocated to the owners of the parent and to the non-controlling interest are determined on the basis of existing ownership interests and do not reflect the possible exercise or conversion of options or convertible instruments.